lopezdp/scoreboard/README.md

 ## IFrame Data Source
 App should communicate with a page in a hidden iframe as the source of all data.
 Data source page should deliver results both in response to request from app, such as an initial load of scores/details, as well as providing unsolicited updates of new games and scores asynchronously.

+## Delivery
+Please submit code by pull-request in this repo.